riiish20/ccpp-power-prediction/README.md

 - A random forest **can't extrapolate** beyond the temperatures it trained on, so it would be unreliable for conditions outside this dataset's range.
 - Assumes the plant's physics stays fixed — equipment aging or fouling would shift real behaviour.
-- **Next:** engineer a physics-based inlet-air-density feature (from AT, AP, RH) and test whether it helps the linear model; add prediction intervals for uncertainty.
+- **Next:** add prediction intervals for uncertainty, and test on held-out temperature extremes to measure how the model degrades outside its training range.

 ## How to run